addyosmani/backbone-fundamentals/chapters/03-internals.md

 };
 ```

-This pattern delegates API calls to a new object, which could be a Backbone-style class that supports events.
+This pattern delegates API calls to a new object (MyAPI), which could be a Backbone-style class that supports events.
 This can be safely tested separately, and potentially used with libraries other than Backbone.

-There are quite a few sync implementations out there:
+There are quite a few sync implementations out there (all are available on GitHub):

-* Backbone localStorage
+* Backbone localStorage: persists to the browser's local storage
-* Backbone offline
+* Backbone offline: supports working offline
-* Backbone Redis
+* Backbone Redis: uses Redis key-value store
-* backbone-parse
+* backbone-parse: integrates Backbone with Parse.com
-* backbone-websql
+* backbone-websql: stores data to WebSQL
-* Backbone Caching Sync
+* Backbone Caching Sync: uses local storage as cache for other sync implementations

 ### Conflict Management